acimail01/MMM-AssistantMk2-wiki/Configuration.md

     useWelcomeMessage: "", //Try "brief today" as this value.
 You can use this value to check module working when MM is starting.

     onIdle: {
-      timer: 1000*60*30, // if you don't want to use this feature, just set timer as `0` or command as ""
+      //timer: 1000*60*30, // if you don't want to use this feature, just set timer as `0` or command as ""
+      //command: "HIDEMODULES",
+      timer: 0,
-      command: "HIDEMODULES"
+      command: null,
     },

     onActivate: {
       timer: 0,
+      //command: "SHOWMODULES"
-      command: "SHOWMODULES"
+      command: null,
     },